itljan30/RedGir/ROADMAP.md

         - [ ] Batch by shader
         - [ ] Batch by sprite sheet
         - [ ] Avoid drawing sprites that are offscreen

+    - [ ] Allow for custom uniforms and attributes for shaders

     - [ ] Complete refactor